 Clinical trials are one way to get state-of-the art cancer treatment.
 In some cases they may be the only way to get access to newer treatments.
 They are also the only way for doctors to learn better methods to treat cancer.
 Still, they are not right for everyone.

-You can get a lot more information on clinical trials, in our document called Clinical Trials: What You Need to Know.
-You can read it on our website or call our toll-free number to have it sent to you.
+You can get a lot more information on clinical trials, in Clinical Trials: What You Need to Know.
+You can read it online or call our toll-free number to have it sent to you.